57 Best Rimworld Mods

 26. Map Reroll by UnlimitedHugs

 Quickly randomize your starting map and steam vents locations.
-All the other stuff, like scenario, colonists, items, and so on, stays the same.
+All the other stuff, like scenarios, colonists, items, and so on, stays the same.
 Find the mod here.

 27. Medical Tab by Fluffy